 Popcorn, Pretzels, and More

 Many schools require all food to be prepackaged and nut-free for everyone’s safety.
 And, on Halloween night, most parents prefer not to let their kids eat homemade treats unless they’re from neighbors they know well.
 To make everyone happy, offer single-serving bags of popcorn and pretzels (especially the cute ones shaped like bats and pumpkins).
 Goldfish or other cheddar cracker snacks are always a crowd-pleaser, too.
 Parents love these treats because they make easy additions to school lunches in the days that follow.

-If you’d like to forgo handing out edible treats altogether, you might think about offering other stuff kids love: stickers, pencils and erasers, mini coloring books, bouncy balls.
+If you’d like to forgo handing out edible treats altogether, you might think about offering other stuff kids love instead of Halloween Candy: stickers, pencils and erasers, mini coloring books, bouncy balls.
 You’ll be doing more than simply helping everyone to avoid a cavity or two.
 Kids who have severe food allergies can feel left out on Halloween when their friends and classmates are going wild eating chocolate and nuts.
 Offering something that’s safe and fun for them will make their day (and their parents’—it’s never fun to see your kids bummed out).

 At the end of the day, it’s okay for kids of all ages (including, you know, us big kids!) to splurge sometimes.
 It’s even healthy because food is there for us to enjoy.
 If you’re feeding your kids a diet that’s nutritious, satisfying, and relatively low in sugar, it’s okay to go a little crazy at Halloween.
 The occasional overindulgence is part of learning to manage your relationship with food in a healthy way.
 Give your kids the space to get a couple chocolate-induced bellyaches, and they’ll start to understand when to stop snarfing the Milky Ways.
 And if they don’t get it?
 That’s why you’re there to help guide them.